iocage/iocage/doc/source/basic-use.rst

 Start, Stop, or Restart a Jail
 ------------------------------

-Jails can be started, stopped, or restarted at any time with iocage.
+Jails can be started, stopped, or restarted at any time.
 By default, new jails are in a *down* (stopped) state.
 To see the status of all jails, use :command:`iocage list` and read the **STATE** column.

-Use each jail's UUID or custom TAG to start, stop, or restart it.
-When using a jail's UUID, it is not required to type the full UUID.
-Partial UUIDs are acceptable, as long as the given characters are enough to identify the desired jail.
+Use each jail's UUID or custom NAME to start, stop, or restart it.
+Partial entries are acceptable, as long as the given characters are enough to identify the desired jail.
 Alternately, use **ALL** to apply the command to all created jails.

-.. tip:: Partial UUIDs can also be supplied for any other iocage operation or subcommand.
+.. tip:: Partial entries can also be supplied for any other :command:`iocage` operation or subcommand.

 .. index:: Jail Start
 .. _Startjail: